 We see our university as a "Bauhaus of the 21st century" – open, experimental, innovative in the technical as well as in the aesthetic sense, and free from any imitation of the past.
 The university's main fields of study and research are architecture, civil engineering, art and design as well as media.

 We offer an ideal space for creative academic and artistic work, supported by laboratories, workshops, studios, libraries, online teaching facilities and a favourable student-teacher ratio.
-Bauhaus-Universität Weimar is connected worldwide due to a large network of partners, which our students benefit from though programmes such as study abroad periods as well as international projects and excursions.
+Bauhaus-Universität Weimar is connected worldwide due to a large network of partners, which our students benefit from through programmes such as study abroad periods as well as international projects and excursions.
 Among more than 200 international partners are universities and schools in Ethiopia, France, Italy, Japan, Romania, the Russian Federation, Switzerland, and the USA.

 Here are some important facts from the history of the university: In 1919, Walter Gropius created the "Staatliches Bauhaus" in Weimar.
-Four years later, he called for a search for the "new unity of art and engineering".
+Four years later, he called for the search for the "new unity of art and engineering".
 That meant combining the vanguard of art and design with modern industry.
 With this approach, the Bauhaus became the most famous school of architecture, art, and design in the 20th century.

 Our university flourishes through its experimental environment, familiar atmosphere and especially through the people, who study, research and work here at the university.
 The best way is to experience this special atmosphere yourself.
 Join our "Welcome to Weimar" online crash course or visit us, for example, at the annual Bauhaus Summer School and learn about what lies behind the following numbers: